-1.1 These terms of business and any engagement letter we give you at the beginning of the matter state the terms on which we Royds Withy King accept instructions and charge for our services.
+1.1 These terms of business and any engagement letter we give you in relation to your matter state the terms on which we Royds Withy King accept your instructions and charge for our services (the Engagement).

-1.2 Any reference in these terms of business to “the firm”, “we”, “our” or “us” means Royds Withy King.
+1.2 Where we refer in these terms of business to you or your, we refer to the client identified in the engagement letter.
+Any reference to “the firm”, “we”, “our” or “us” means Royds Withy King.

 2 Standards of service